310mc/https-310mc.github.io-tl/source/_posts/wildland/epilogue.md

 - [Enstars, Shinobu]
 tags:
 - Event Story
 description: "[ES!!]
-Ryuseitai is selected to take part in ‘WILDLAND’, an event inspired by Alice In Wonderland.
+Ryuseitai is selected to take part in ‘WILDLAND’, an event inspired by Alice in Wonderland.
 As the commander, Tetora struggles to figure out how to present WILDLAND’s image…"
 hidden: true
+permalink: wildland/4/
 ---
 <div class="three-wrapper" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">
     <div class="info-area">